 Erected 1997 by Vermont Division for Historic Preservation.

 Location.
 43° 48.762′ N, 72° 30.362′ W. Marker is near South Royalton, Vermont, in Windsor County.
 Marker is at the intersection of Route 14 (Vermont Route 14) and Dairy Hill Road, on the right when traveling north on Route 14.
 Touch for map.
 Marker is in this post office area: South Royalton VT 05068, United States of America.
+Touch for directions.

 Regarding Joseph Smith Monument.
 Considered the world's tallest polished granite shaft, it marks the birthplace of Joseph Smith, founder of the Church of Jesus Christ of Latter-day Saints.
 Beautiful, manicured grounds surround the shaft, where picnicing or quiet comtemplation are possible.
 Free historic walks and tours.
 Spectacular Christmas lighting from Thanksgiving through New Years.

 Also see . . .
 Joseph Smith Birthplace Memorial.
 (Submitted on December 26, 2013, by PaulwC3 of Northern, Virginia.)

 Additional keywords.
 Church of Jesus Christ of Latter-Day Saints, Mormonism